skrattaren/apf.rst/apf.rst

   [...]'"

-  Probably a reference to a famous scene from the 'Sorcerer's Apprentice' segment in Disney's 1940 film "Fantasia_".
+  Probably a reference to a famous scene from the 'Sorcerer's Apprentice' segment in Disney's 1940 film **Fantasia**.
 The "sourcerer" being in fact the Apprentice, Mickey, dreaming of commanding the wind to blow, the waves to wave, the stars to fall, and so on.

-  Some people were also reminded of Prospero in Shakespeare's "`The Tempest`_".
+  Some people were also reminded of Prospero in Shakespeare's **The Tempest**.

 - [p.
 44/42] "'Psst,' it said.
 'Not very,' said Rincewind [...], 'but I'm working on it.'"